Evelynme-alt/Evelynme-alt/README.md

 ## About Me 🎓

-I'm an ACCA-qualified accountant with a growing career in data analytics, combining financial expertise with hands-on skills in SQL, Python, Power BI, Tableau, and Azure.
-Alongside my technical development, I run my own business, Quota, where I partner with small and mid-sized companies to support growth through data-informed decision-making and financial insight.
+I run my own business, Advent Admin And Accounts, where I partner with small and mid-sized companies to support growth through data-informed decision-making and financial insight.
 I specialize in contract-based work, bringing a flexible, collaborative mindset to every project.
 Whether it's streamlining operations, uncovering insights, or guiding strategic choices, I’m focused on delivering practical, measurable results.